Student Health & Wellness

 - Towels and sports equipment available for checkout

-The UCLA Intramural Sports Program consists of 30 leagues, tournaments, meets and special events with more than 8,000 participants each year.
+The UCLA Intramural Sports Program consists of leagues, tournaments, meets and special events with more than 7,000 participants each year.
 Intramural sports are Bruins competing against Bruins in an organized but casual setting.
 Students interested in playing a sport on campus for recreational purposes can compete in three or more different competitive levels.
-Students usually form teams from their residence hall floors, clubs, or fraternity/sorority.
+Students usually form teams from their residence hall floors, clubs or fraternity/sorority.
 Activities are offered each quarter, including limited activities during the summer quarter.
 Nominal fees are charged.

-The UCLA Club Sports Program consists of more than 30 clubs and nearly 1,500 participants.
-Students complete against other universities not on the Division I level, i.e. lacrosse, rugby, ultimate Frisbee, archery, badminton, sailing, cycling, etc. All clubs are administered by UCLA Recreation; however, all clubs are organized by student officers.
+The UCLA Club Sports Program consists of more than 54 clubs and 2,700+ participants.
+Students compete against other universities not on the Division I level, i.e. lacrosse, rugby, ultimate Frisbee, archery, badminton, sailing, cycling, etc. All clubs are administered by UCLA Recreation within the UCLA Competitive Sports Program; however, all clubs are organized by student officers.
 Club dues may apply.

 UCLA Recreation provides therapeutically-based recreation adaptive programs for people with cognitive and physical disabilities that expand their access to opportunities that promote physical fitness, health and wellness, increased self-esteem and greater functional independence.